-To send flowers in memory of Fredward "Fred" Benson Berry, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Fredward "Fred" Benson Berry, please visit our Heartfelt Sympathies Store.

 He is survived by his wife of 45 years, Barbara Ogden Berry, whom he married, June 30, 1974, one son, Terry Ray Berry and his wife Vonda, Fairmont, two daughters, Victoria “Vicki” Lynn Berry and her companion Melanie Miller, Sebring, FL, and Michelle “Shelley” Leigh Amlotte and her husband William, Randolph, OH, and his son-in-law, Kevin Arbogast.
 Surviving grandchildren include, Carrissa Prine and her husband Billy, Shinnston, Angela Arbogast, Shinnston, Bridget Pyle and her husband Josh, Fairmont, Stacy Arbogast, Shinnston, Jake Amlotte, Medina, OH, Dalton Amlotte, Medina, OH, Kage Rohde and his wife Halley, New Martinsvulle, WV Jaci Rohde, New Martinsville, WV; great-grandchildren, Kiersten & Ezra Prine, Dylan and Justin Duvall, Kalyn Pyle, Lillian Eve Rohde, his fur grandpups, Miley Mack and Nellie.